Key Quote

 WOW — THE UNSPEAKABLE & QUEER READINGS (Eve Kosofsky Sedgwick)

-Some scholars read the poem's secrecy and shame through the lens of queer theory.
+Some scholars read the poem's secrecy and shame through the lens of queer theoryqueer theory — An approach that challenges fixed categories of gender and sexuality.
 Byron was bisexual — his relationships with men (including the chorister John Edleston, who died in 1811) were criminal offences in Regency England.
-Eve Kosofsky Sedgwick's concept of the epistemology of the closet — the structuring of knowledge around what can and cannot be spoken — illuminates the poem's obsessive silence.
+Eve Kosofsky Sedgwick's concept of the epistemology of the closetepistemology of the closet — How secrecy about sexuality structures knowledge and social relations — the structuring of knowledge around what can and cannot be spoken — illuminates the poem's obsessive silence.
 The 'name' that cannot be spoken, the love that must be hidden, the grief that cannot be expressed: these resonances extend beyond heterosexual scandal to the deeper terror of a love that, if named, could lead to prosecution, exile, or death.
-Whether the poem is 'about' a woman or a man is less important than its capture of the phenomenology (lived experience) of forbidden love: the agonising gap between feeling and expression, between private truth and public performance.
+Whether the poem is 'about' a woman or a man is less important than its capture of the phenomenologyphenomenology — The study of lived experience as it is directly felt and perceived of forbidden love: the agonising gap between feeling and expression, between private truth and public performance.

 Key Words